2009 Republic of Ireland v France football matches: Media

-Ben Johnson, Tonya Harding, Doping in East Germany, Rivaldo at the 2002 World Cup, Boris Onishchenko, Basketboo, Hansie Cronje and the original Hand of God goal (listed as number 11).
+Ben Johnson, Tonya Harding, doping in East Germany, Rivaldo at the 2002 World Cup, Boris Onishchenko, Basketboo, Hansie Cronje, and the original Hand of God goal (listed as number 11).

 Sky Sports estimated qualification for the 2010 World Cup was worth £26.7m to Irish football, and was worth a similar amount to the French.
 FAI chief executive John Delaney denied the issue was about money, rather a matter of "fair play and integrity".
 The 2010 tournament prize money was later confirmed by FIFA as being $9m for participating, a further $9m for exiting the group stage, with potential prize totals rising to $30m for the eventual winners.

 Spanish media, where Henry had played his club football since leaving England in 2007, took great interest in the event.
 The Spanish daily sports newspaper Diario Marca carried the headline "Football rails against 'cheating' Henry".

-French newspaper L'Équipe greeted the incident with the headline 'Hand of God', while Le Parisien had "Henry Saves France With His Hand.", and Le Figaro led with "Henry: 'I Am Not the Referee'."
-L'Equipe also wrote, "France have qualified for the 2010 World Cup, that's for sure, but the result, the most essential thing in sport after all, is not enough to erase the uneasy feeling we had last night".
-Le Parisien also wrote "The handball of Henry has brought a decisive contribution to the theme 'being French is being ashamed of one's national team'".
+French newspaper L'Équipe greeted the incident with the headline "Main de Dieu" (lit.
+'Hand of God'), while Le Parisien had "Henry Saves France With His Hand", and Le Figaro led with «Je ne suis pas l'arbitre» (lit. '"I Am Not the Referee"').
+L'Équipe also wrote, "France have qualified for the 2010 World Cup, that's for sure, but the result, the most essential thing in sport after all, is not enough to erase the uneasy feeling we had last night".
+Le Parisien also wrote "The handball of Henry has brought a decisive contribution to the theme 'being French is being ashamed of one's national team.
 Le Monde noted the lack of any calls for a replay following the controversial penalty for handball that went in Ireland's favour, during their previous Group 8 qualifying game against Georgia on 11 February 2009.
 Australia's Daily Telegraph said Henry would "earn a place in infamy as one of the biggest cheats in world sport".

 Swedish newspapers advocated that the Swedish referee used for the match Martin Hansson be removed from further major international assignments.
 Aftonbladet declared of the officials "that Team Hansson has also forfeited its right to continue to take charge of major international matches.
 Anything else would be a further insult to the Irish nation".
 Mark Ogden of The Telegraph criticised Henry for not informing referee Hansson during the game, and speculated the incident would 'ruin his career', comparing the cases of referees Anders Frisk and Tom Henning Øvrebø.